CompuTec/computec-docs/docs/wms/user-guide/transactions/returns/return-from-delivery.md

 ![Return Delivery Operations](./media/ReturnDelivery1.webp)

-## Delivery Selection screen
+## Delivery Selection Screen

 On the next screen, a list of opened Deliveries is displayed.
 A document selection can be done manually or by scanning a barcode that contains a prefix and selected Delivery DocEntry number.
-This step can be skipped to create a Delivery without a base document.
+This step can be skipped to [create a Delivery without a base document](#use-case-3-creating-a-goods-return-without-a-base-document).

 ![Delivery Selection](./media/DeliverySelection.webp)

-## Document Details screen
+## Document Details Screen

 ![Document Details](./media/DocDet_Delivery.webp)